-\CHEMISTRY FOR HEALTH SCIENCES: CHEM 104
+CHEMISTRY FOR HEALTH SCIENCES: CHEM 104

-Fee: \$60/credit hr.
+Grade Level: 11-12 No. Semesters: 1 Fee: \$60/credit hr.
 Credit: .5- Science

-Prerequisites: Cumulative GPA of 3.0 (B), "B" in Biology I & Chemistry I (or equivalent) and teacher recommendation
+Prerequisites: Cumulative GPA of 3.0 (B),

 This course for students planning to enter certain health fields satisfies part of the general education science requirement.
 (This could include, but is not limited to: Veterinary Technology, Certified Medical Assistant, Paramedic, etc.) The scope of the course is quite broad with emphasis on descriptive rather than theoretical chemistry.
 Topics are taken from inorganic, organic and biochemistry with emphasis on those concepts that have application in human health.
 Credit may not be earned for both Chemistry 101 and 104.
 This is offered as a dual credit class through Crowder College.
 A fee is required for 4 hours of college credit each semester.
 If qualifications for dual credit classes are not met prior to the Crowder enrollment deadline, then students will not receive dual credit.
+Lab work is required.

-\PRINCIPLES OF BIOLOGICAL SCIENCE (BIOL 101)
+PRINCIPLES OF BIOLOGICAL SCIENCE (BIOL 101)

-Grade Level: 11-12No.
-Semesters: 1Fee: \$60/credit hr.Credit: .5- SciencePrerequisites: Cumulative GPA of 3.0 (B), "B" in Biology I & Chemistry I (or equivalent) and mustmeet state requirements for dual credit & teacher recommendation ecology are addressed.
+Grade Level: 11-12 No. Semesters: 1 Fee: \$60/credit hr.
+Credit: .5- Science

+Prerequisites: Cumulative GPA of 3.0 (B),

+General Biology is an introduction to the study of Biology and covers principles of life science from the chemical basis of life to the interactions between living organisms and their environment.
+The unifying biological principles of cell structure and function, genetics, development, metabolism, reproduction, and ecology are addressed.
 This course fulfills the life science general education requirement and is required for Biology majors.
 A practical laboratory component emphasizes scientific investigations and supports lecture material.
 This is offered as a dual credit class through Crowder College.
 A fee is required for 4 hours of college credit each semester.
 If qualifications for dual credit classes are not met prior to the Crowder enrollment deadline, then students will not receive dual credit.